Super-natural/superTween/README.md

 # superTween
-A very small tweening engine for those teeny tiny projects
+A very small tweening engine for those teeny tiny projects (Minified with 5 tween ease options is 9kb)

 A Tweening library that was initially built for animation within projects with incredibly tight file restrictions.
 The current build supports commands following this structure:

 	superTween.to(
 		elem,              				//DOM element to animate
 		1,                	 			//Length of animation (in seconds)
 		{
 			opacity: Number,                        //target alpha
 			x: Number,                              //distance to move on x axis (in pixels)
 			y: Number,                              //distance to move on y axis (in pixels)
 			scaleX: Number,                         //X Scale
 			scaleY: Number,                         //Y Scale
 			delay: Number,                          //Animation delay (in seconds)
 			ease: String,         			//ease to use
 			onComplete: Function,    		//function called on complete